mohamedhafezqo/notes/content/posts/Cohesion.md

 * We cannot always make it perfect, but we can at least strive for it.

 * The point is having classes the less elements we have a greate possibility for using them to be used in all the methods.

+### Examples:
+- Swiss watch each gear/piece SOLID and designed to do one thing.
+- Your smart phone you can use one app while installing, updating, and/or uninstalling another!
+That each app is self-contained is highly cohesive.

+### The benefits of high cohesion are:

+- **Readability** : (closely) related functions are contained in a single object.
+- **Maintainability** : debugging tends to be contained in a single object.
+- **Reusability** : classes that have less elements and concentrated functionalities are not polluted with useless functions.

 ---